COSC3020/mergesort-ross223/README.md

 Since the merge function contains a in essence a loop we can analyze the worst case scenerio by using loop logic.
 Ex: a loop inside a loop is equivilant to n*n.

-The outer for loop runs while size < the array length, and the inner while loop runs when j < the array length.
+The outer for loop runs while size < the array length and since size is doubled each iteration and this loop is reminicent of an exponential, which results in log(n) run time.

-Since size is doubled each iteration and j is incremented by size, these loops are reminicent of an exponential, which results in log(n) run time.
+The inner while loop run while j < the array length and will happen length/2*size times, which results in n runtime.

 The final piece is merge which has 2 loops.
 The outer while loop runs while i is less then j or essentially n/size times as it runs once for each array needing to be "merged".
 As we are analyzing the worst case